Spanish for families and couples

 - Helpful hint: Bring your own workbook to write extra notes in class.

 - The bus will leave Tuis from the main bus stop and then you will head towards the main bus terminal in Turrialba.
-On the way, you will see the town La Suiza which is close to Tuis that has a pharmacy, Internet café etc.
+On the way, you will see the town La Suiza which is close to Tuis that has a pharmacy, grocery stores, bank, etc.

-- From the main terminal in Turrialba, you will walk around the city to become familiar with key places and landmarks: Central Park, banks, coffee shop, and Internet cafe.
+- From the main terminal in Turrialba, you will walk around the city to become familiar with key places and landmarks: Central Park, banks, coffee shops, grocery stores, etc.